 I was recently asked about artificial intelligence (AI) and machine learning (ML) as it relates to cyber threats.
 One of the key areas of discussion involved the ability of ML to customize phishing emails.
+Keep reading for phishing email examples using machine learning and AI.

 To understand the latest phishing email developments, it is important to start with the difference between AI and ML.
 ML is a subset of AI that describes a specific style of artificial learning.
 In general, AI refers to making a computer mimic human behavior including the ability to reason.
 ML describes one learning technique in which the computer is able to learn without explicit programming to do so.
 Typically, this is done by giving the computer a large number (millions or more) of initial data points so it can build a statistical model of “the answer.”